Measuring the Robustness of Audio Deepfake Detection under Real-World Corruption: Abstract

 \section{Abstract}

-{ Deepfakes have become a universal and rapidly intensifying concern of generative AI across various media types such as images, audio, and videos.
-Among these, audio deepfakes have been of particular concern due to the ease of high-quality voice synthesis and distribution via platforms such as social media and robocalls.
-Consequently, detecting audio deepfakes plays a critical role in combating the growing misuse of AI-synthesized speech.
-However, real-world scenarios often introduce various audio corruptions, such as noise, modification, and compression, that may significantly impact detection performance.
-This work systematically evaluates the robustness of 10 audio deepfake detection models against 16 common corruptions, categorized into noise perturbation, audio modification, and compression.
-Using both traditional deep learning models and state-of-the-art foundation models, we make four unique observations.
-First, our findings show that while most models demonstrate strong robustness to noise, they are notably more vulnerable to modifications and compression, especially when neural codecs are applied.
-Second, speech foundation models generally outperform traditional models across most scenarios, likely due to their self-supervised learning paradigm and large-scale pre-training.
-Third, our results show that increasing model size improves robustness, albeit with diminishing returns.
-Fourth, we demonstrate how targeted data augmentation during training can enhance model resilience to unseen perturbations.
-A case study on political speech deepfakes highlights the effectiveness of foundation models in achieving high accuracy under real-world conditions.
-These findings emphasize the importance of developing more robust detection frameworks to ensure reliability in practical deployment settings.}
+Deepfakes have emerged as a widespread and rapidly escalating concern in generative AI, spanning various media types such as images, audio, and videos.
+Among these, audio deepfakes are particularly alarming due to the growing accessibility of high-quality voice synthesis tools and the ease with which synthetic speech can be distributed via platforms like social media and robocalls.
+Consequently, detecting audio deepfakes is critical in combating the misuse of AI-synthesized speech.
+However, real-world audio is often subject to various corruptions, such as noise, modification, and compression, that may significantly impact detection performance.
+In this work, we systematically evaluate the robustness of 10 audio deepfake detection models against 18 common corruption types, grouped into categories: noise perturbation, audio modification, and compression.
+Using both traditional deep learning models and state-of-the-art foundation models, our study yields four key insights.
+(1) Most models demonstrate strong robustness to noise but they are notably more vulnerable to audio modifications and compression, especially when neural codecs are applied.
+(2) Speech foundation models generally outperform traditional models across most corruption scenarios, likely due to their extensive pre-training on large-scale and diverse audio datasets.
+(3) Increasing model size improves robustness, though with diminishing returns.
+(4) Robustness to unseen corruptions can be enhanced by targeted data augmentation during training or by applying speech enhancement techniques at inference time.
+These findings highlight the importance of comprehensive evaluation against diverse corruption types and developing more robust audio deepfake detection frameworks to ensure reliability in practical deployment settings.
+We further advocate that future research in deepfake detection across all media formats should account for the diverse and often unpredictable distortions common in real-world environments.